Skip to main content

 It didn't exist.
 Not for AI agents.
 Not in Europe.

-Existing corporate card platforms are built for humans who log into dashboards.
-They don't have APIs designed for autonomous software that needs a card for 30 seconds, with a €50 limit, locked to one specific merchant.
+Existing corporate card platforms were built for humans who log into dashboards.
+They didn't have APIs designed for autonomous software that needs a card for 30 seconds, with a €50 limit, locked to one specific merchant.

 The gap we couldn't ignore